Brand Identity, Design System

 The new era of Palm Springs Art Museum and design fundamentals inspired the intention and messaging behind these concepts.

-With new things on the horizon for the museum, we wanted the Public Programming to reflect their exciting new direction.
-The exhilarating change is appealing to a new demographic with the guidance of their new executive director/CEO, Adam Lerner.
+We wanted the brand identity to reflect the exciting direction the museum is heading in.
+This exciting change is appealing to a new demographic with the guidance of their new executive director/CEO, Adam Lerner.
+We're excited for what's to come!

 Our first step in the process is the image version of word vomit.
 We gathered any and everything that excited and inspired us for this project (there was a lot!)